—— YOU MAY BE HERE BECAUSE

 —— MY APPROACH

-Therapy rooted in evidence.
-Guided by compassion.
+Therapy rooted in science and compassion.

 I'm Michaela